orsonteodoro/gcf2/README.md

 The result produced `Mitigation: Full AMD retpoline`.

-To ensure that your kernel is properly patch use `cat /sys/devices/system/cpu/vulnerabilities/spectre_v2` to view if the Spectre mitigation works.
+To ensure that your kernel is properly patched use `cat /sys/devices/system/cpu/vulnerabilities/spectre_v2` to view if the Spectre mitigation works.
 It should report `Mitigation: Full AMD retpoline` or `Mitigation: Full generic retpoline`.
 On my machine it reports the former.

 To ensure that all Meltdown and Spectre mitigations are in place for the Linux kernel do `cat /sys/devices/system/cpu/vulnerabilities/*`.